Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 - Development, Staging and Production environments are not located in the same tenant.
 - Organizations are not using Azure DevOps as a Git tool.

 There are some caveats to this approach.
-The code and more information on this Option, will be available soon.
+For more details about this option please review the [Option 2 Readme](./docs/option_2/README.md).

 ## Understanding bootstrap script